Azure/aks-baseline-automation/IaC/oidc-federated-credentials.md

 ## Scripted Setup

-This repository uses a script to provide a simple way to create a GitHub OIDC federated credential, it is based on the steps outlined here: [https://learn.microsoft.com/azure/developer/github/connect-from-azure](https://learn.microsoft.com/azure/developer/github/connect-from-azure).
+This repository uses a script to provide a simple way to create a GitHub OIDC federated credential, it is based on the steps outlined [here](https://learn.microsoft.com/azure/developer/github/connect-from-azure).

 The script will create a new application, assign the correct Azure RBAC permissions for the Subscription **OR** Resource Group containing your AKS cluster, and create Federated Identity Credentials for both an environment and branch.